 - Participation in the BITC's Opportunity Now campaign, National Women in Engineering Day, the Telegraph's Top 50 Women in Engineering Campaign and the Top 50 Women in Engineering 2018 event.

-- Collaboration with local universities and organisations to promote diversity, including the WomENERGY program, which focuses on discovering and empowering the talent of Avangrid's3 women through an action plan to train the company's future leaders.
+- Collaboration with local universities and organisations to promote diversity, including the WomENERGY program, which focuses on discovering and empowering the talent of AVANGRID3's women through an action plan to train the company's future leaders.
+In 2020, more than 40 % of senior management positions of the US affiliate were held by women.

 - Organisation of the Empodere-se conference on women's empowerment, which analysed the struggles and achievements of women today, and the Estrelas event to celebrate Women's Day, in which employees of Neoenergia4, in addition to taking part in the internal campaign, gave a talk on women's empowerment.